DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Lekrith Evyngar Clan.md

 ## External Path Technique: Thirteen Heavenly Daggers

 - As an action, spend 4 qi points to throw thirteen daggers in a cloud (5m sphere).
 Upon contact, an enemy must make a dexterity saving throw or take 7d4 damage and suffer the effects of any poison coating the daggers.
 You may use a bonus action to move the cloud 15 ft in any direction.
+This lasts for 3 turns.

 ## Path Law: Ten Thousand Poisons Constitution